beggers/beneggers.com/pages/index.md

 nav: 1
 ---

-I like to build things.
+I like to build software.
 I also like to play my trumpet, hike (PCT&nbsp;'22), meditate, lift weights, travel, and do anything with my friends.
+In past phases of life I have been a therapist and, separately, a Mandarin-English translator.
 I currently work on infrastructure at [OpenAI](https://www.openai.com).

 You can email me at (first name) at (this domain) or yell at me on [Twitter](https://x.com/beggers_).